 What Can Be Done If Your Ex Is Denying You Custody and Visitation Rights?

 If you are being denied custody and/or visitation rights, you basically have three options:

 - Enlist an attorney to write a formal letter to the violating parent and inform them that you are about to take legal action against them.
 This lets them know you are serious and also begins documentation needed to take legal action.

 - File contempt of court charges: This is recommended in cases of serious or ongoing violations of child custody and visitation agreements.

 Of these options, a contempt of court charge is usually the most effective.

-How Does One File A Motion For Contempt of Court in Pennsylvania
+How Can I File a Motion for Contempt of Court in Pennsylvania?

 First, you’ll want to have as much documentation as possible.
-This could include copies of letters, emails, and police reports, but also phone messages, texts, and relevant days and dates, and descriptions of events.
+This could include copies of letters and emails, phone messages, texts, and relevant days and dates, and descriptions of events.

 Next, you’ll want to seek the representation of an experienced Montgomery County family law firm.
 While legal representation is not required, it is highly advised in such situations.
 Remember, it is your child’s best interests that are at stake, you will want informed and knowledgeable guidance when you take legal action.

 Contact a Montgomery County Lawyer to Discuss Child Custody Violations